 So, think of a common question that people in your niche would ask.
-If you’re in SEO marketing, for instance, that question might be, “How do you improve your Google ranking?”
+If you’re in SEO marketing, for instance, that question might be, “How do you improve your search positions on Google?”
 Your content should include that phrase as a subtitle and question — and should, of course, answer the question.
 Checklist-style content does well in snippets, especially numbered lists.
 You can find out more about Google snippets here.
 If you need help finding questions that people are asking, you can use our Keyword Magic Tool to get an idea of a good question you can answer.

 From top to bottom, your website needs to prioritize the interests of your target audience.
 That means addressing tech issues, like loading times, while also crafting compelling content that delivers value to users — all users.
 Creating a compliant website with the Americans with Disabilities Act (ADA) can earn you bonus points, for instance.
 That means including title tags, descriptive alt texts, and proper heading and subheading structure.
 This is common-sense SEO and also widens the audience you can reach.